penguinland/bridge_practice/README.md

 - `Commentary` is a string-like data type that can render certain things (e.g., bids) in a fancy way.
-Most string-like things in here are actually `Commentary` (`Topic` names, alert descriptions, explanations of why the answer is right, etc.).
+Most string-like things in here are actually `Commentary` (`Topic` names, alert descriptions, explanations of why the answer is correct, etc.).
 - An `Action` is a way to modify either the `dealer` program or the bidding.
-  The embedded domain specific language I've built is entirely made out of `Action`s.
+  The embedded domain-specific language I've built is entirely made out of `Action`s.
 - A `Call` is what you'd expect (pass, bid, double, or redouble).
 A `CompleteCall` is a `Call` with an optional `Commentary` describing an alert.